sky-prime-dev/fe-task/readme.md

 # Frontend Technical Task – Vanilla JavaScript Dashboard

 ## Overview
 Your task is to create a small, responsive dashboard using only vanilla JavaScript, HTML, and CSS.
 The focus is on clean code and structure.
-No frameworks or libraries are allowed.
+No AI, frameworks or libraries are allowed.

 ## Requirements